 Demo App Guide

 1. Log in to the web interface using your credentials.
-Navigate to Apps > Mobile Apps.
+Navigate to Channels and Numbers > Mobile Applications.

 2. Under the Profiles tab click GET STARTED on the Try Demo App widget.

 3. Enter recipients to send out invitations to join the Demo app.
 Once you receive the invite, open the invitation on a mobile phone and download the Infobip Push app.

 After successfully downloading the Infobip Push app, several notifications might be displayed depending on the iOS version.